Find Trade Colleges

 On average, precision metal working graduates from TSTC take out $10,569 in student loans while working on their Associate Degree.

 Out of the 62 schools in the Southwest Region that were part of this year’s ranking, Lone Star College System landed the # 2 spot on the list.
-Located in the midsize city of The Woodlands, North Harris Montgomery is a public college with a fairly large student population.
+Located in the city of The Woodlands, North Harris Montgomery is a public school with a very large student population.

 Women make up 11% of the precision metal working majors at the school.